aaron-grau/curic/react/readings/npm_configuration.md

 Much like Ruby's `Gemfile`, NPM can be used with a manifest file that lists all of an app's dependencies.
 This file is called `package.json`.
-While you can generate write this file by hand, NPM's CLI (command line interface) simplifies the process a lot.
+While you can write this file by hand, NPM's CLI (command line interface) simplifies the process a lot.

 To intialize an app with NPM, run this in the directory of the app: